fespinozadeveloper/lajax/README.md

 ##### Exception handling

 The app/start/global.php file contains an error handler for all exceptions in a Laravel application.
-This function needs to be modified as follow to handle exceptions thrown in Xajax requests.
+This function needs to be modified as follow to handle exceptions thrown in Lajax controllers.

 ```
 App::error(function(Exception $exception)